GeekyBlessing/cloudops-ai/README.md

 | `alb` | Application Load Balancer, target group, HTTP:80 listener |
 | `frontend` | S3 bucket + CloudFront dual-origin distribution + Origin Access Control + SPA-routing CloudFront Function |

-**Why three environments are near-identical file copies, not one parameterized module:** `CLOUDOPS_REMEDIATION_MODE` is hardcoded directly inside each environment's `main.tf` — `dry_run` for `dev`/`staging`, `live` only for `demo-live`.
+**Why three environments are near-identical file copies, not one parameterized module:** `CLOUDOPS_REMEDIATION_MODE` is hardcoded directly inside each environment's `main.tf`-`dry_run` for `dev`/`staging`, `live` only for `demo-live`.
 A shared variable could be overridden by anyone's typo or bad copy-paste at apply time (`-var="remediation_mode=live"` against `dev`, say); a value that only exists inside `environments/demo-live/main.tf` cannot leak into another environment without a real, reviewable file diff.
 The duplication cost (a module change has to be copied into three files by hand) was judged worth it for that guarantee.

-Full rationale for every module, IAM permission list, and manual deployment steps live in [`infra/README.md`](./infra/README.md) — including a candid note about which chunk of this project could *not* be verified with a real `terraform plan` (network restrictions in the build sandbox blocked the provider download) and exactly what to run yourself to confirm it.
+Full rationale for every module, IAM permission list, and manual deployment steps live in [`infra/README.md`](./infra/README.md) - including a candid note about which chunk of this project could *not* be verified with a real `terraform plan` (network restrictions in the build sandbox blocked the provider download) and exactly what to run yourself to confirm it.

 ## CI/CD